 The Central Texas Regional Mobility Authority (CTRMA) is a government authority created in 2002.
 The Authority works independently to design a modern, regional transportation network in Williamson and Travis counties.
 The Mobility Authority is managed by a board of directors composed of seven members.
 The chairman is appointed by the Governor while the Williamson and Travis counties Commissioners Courts appoints three members each to the board.
-Mike Heiligenstein is currently the Executive Director of the Mobility Authority.

 Mike Heiligenstein is an expert in transportation issues; his other board services include International Bridge, Tunnel and Turnpike Association where he serves as the president.
 Before being appointed to the Mobility Authority, Mike Heiligenstein served as a public officer in Williamson County for over two decades.